CS3219-AY2324S1/ay2324s1-course-assessment-g10/README.md

     Error: P1000: Authentication failed against database server at `localhost`, the provided database credentials for `user` are not valid.
     ```

     > - Make sure you do not have another PostgreSQL/MongoDB service running on `localhost`
-    > - Make sure you set the `.env` files correctly at root and in the `user_service` folders
+    > - Make sure you set the `.env` files correctly at root and in the `question_service` folders

 2. After I refresh the page, all my changes to the questions repository were not preserved!
    > Make sure you are running the frontend with `npm run prod` and not `npm run start`.
 The latter only makes changes to the redux state and does not call the qn service backend!
    >
    > You will know you ran `npm run start` if there are 20 questions displayed in the bank page.
    > `npm run prod` displays 9 because there are only 9 questions populated in the DB

+3. I am getting network error when deleting questions!

+   > - Make sure you run `npm run prod` instead of `npm run start` for the frontend
+   > - Make sure question service is up and running on `localhost:8080`

+4. The question service crashed with the following message:

+    ```
+    MongooseServerSelectionError: connect ECONNREFUSED ::1:27017
+        at _handleConnectionErrors
+        ...
+        at processTimers (node:internal/timers:512:7) {
+    reason: TopologyDescription {
+        type: 'Unknown',
+        servers: Map(1) { 'localhost:27017' => [ServerDescription] },
+        stale: false,
+        compatible: true,
+        heartbeatFrequencyMS: 10000,
+        localThresholdMS: 15,
+        setName: null,
+        maxElectionId: null,
+        maxSetVersion: null,
+        commonWireVersion: 0,
+        logicalSessionTimeoutMinutes: null
+    },
+    code: undefined
+    }
+    Unable to establish connection with MongoDB service...
+Please check if the service is running
+    ```
+    > - Make sure your MongoDB is running at `localhost:27017`.
+Easiest way to do this is to run the service as a docker container.
+We have provided a `./docker_compose_dev.yml` at the root of the repository to help with running the MongoDB service